Jeff Young: Megadeth

-Newly hired Megadeth's guitarist Jay Reynolds (of Malice) had commissioned guitar teacher Young to play all of his solos on the new album, transcribe the previous Megadeth releases, and teach him everything in time for the pending tours.
-Reynolds was one of Young's guitar students.
-However, after witnessing Young decipher previous guitarist Chris Poland's solos from Peace Sells... but Who's Buying? note-for-note in less than 30 minutes, frontman Dave Mustaine decided instead to hire Young.
+Newly hired Megadeth guitarist Jay Reynolds (of Malice) had commissioned Young, his guitar teacher, to play all of his solos on the new album, transcribe the previous Megadeth releases, and teach him everything in time for the pending tours.
+However, after witnessing Young transcribe Chris Poland's solos from Peace Sells... but Who's Buying? in less than 30 minutes, frontman Dave Mustaine decided instead to hire Young.
 Young joined the band with only two weeks left in the recording schedule and contributed half of the guitar solos and multiple electric and acoustic rhythm parts to the album.

-Young's career with Megadeth was spent recording and touring in support of their 1988 platinum selling album, So Far, So Good...
+Young's career with Megadeth was spent recording and touring in support of 1988's So Far, So Good...
 So What!
-His first performance with the band appeared in The Decline of Western Civilization Part II: The Metal Years as a member of Megadeth.
+His first performance with the band appeared in The Decline of Western Civilization Part II: The Metal Years.

-In 1989, Young was fired from Megadeth due to reportedly "contemplating putting the moves on Diana" (Mustaine's fiancé) Young said he told Mustaine that this was untrue but Mustaine fired him anyway.
+In 1989, Young was fired from Megadeth due to reportedly "contemplating putting the moves on Diana" (Mustaine's fiancé) Young said he told Mustaine that this was untrue, but Mustaine fired him anyway.

 Author and jazz & world fusion excursions

-Following his time in Megadeth, Young wrote the cult-classic Fingerprints column in Guitar for the Practicing Musician magazine.
-He also began intensive study of the blues with guitarist, Steve Hunter (Peter Gabriel, Lou Reed, Alice Cooper, Jason Becker).
+Following his time in Megadeth, Young wrote the Fingerprints column in Guitar for the Practicing Musician magazine.
+He also began intensive study of blues with guitarist Steve Hunter.

-For a portion of the 1990s, Young stepped away from his career to deal with the untimely deaths of first his father and later his mother while immersing himself in the further study of classical, flamenco, gypsy jazz and other world music varieties.
+In the 1990s, Young stepped away from his career to deal with the untimely deaths of first his father and later his mother while studying music styles such as classical, flamenco, gypsy jazz.

 In 1998, he resurfaced with new Brazilian musical partner and wife, Badi Assad.
-Together, the duo crafted exotic soundscapes for Verve/PolyGram records collaboration entitled, Badi Assad's Chameleon.
-The album (co-written, arranged, and produced by Young), climbed to the top of the world music charts in Germany & Holland also topping JAZZIZ magazine's Readers Poll: "Best Brazilian Albums of the Year."
+Together, they released Chameleon on Verve/PolyGram records.
+The album reached the top of the world music charts in Germany & Holland, also topping JAZZIZ magazine's Readers Poll: "Best Brazilian Albums of the Year."

-Opening concerts for renowned artists including Joe Cocker and Cassandra Wilson, as well as performances on 1999's Lilith Fair and Farm Aid 2000, Young's association with the Assad family also spawned songwriting collaborations with guitar luminary Sérgio Assad and two pieces on Badi's Verde album.
+Opening concerts for artists including Joe Cocker and Cassandra Wilson, as well as performances on 1999's Lilith Fair and Farm Aid 2000, Young has had songwriting collaborations with Sérgio Assad and wrote two pieces on Badi's Verde album.

-In 2003, the track "Waves" from Chameleon was featured in the Michael and Kirk Douglas film It Runs in the Family, as well as on the movie's soundtrack.
+In 2003, the track "Waves" from Chameleon was featured in the Michael and Kirk Douglas film It Runs in the Family.

 Equilibrium

-In late-October 2009, his debut solo album, Equilibrium, was released on CD worldwide, as well as cdbaby.
-Young began working on the album in 2000.
+In late October 2009, his debut solo album, Equilibrium, was released after he began working on the album in 2000.
 Stylistically, the album features flamenco, classic, 6 & 12 steel-string guitar styles as well as the electric guitar.
 Equilibrium features guest performances by Debby Holiday, Twinkle, Gilli Moon, Lenine, Matt Chamberlain, Hilary Jones, Tony Franklin and Viviana Guzman.